FX Leaders

 Three simple, quick steps to start trading:

-1. Choosing an account type: Determines the capital that you wish to deposit, which derives from the amounts of money that you wish to trade with.
+1. Choosing an account type: Determines the capital that you wish to deposit, which derives from the amount of money that you wish to trade with.

-2. Registration: Includes filling up your personal details and signing up.
+2. Registration: Includes filling up your details and signing up.

-3. Account Activation: At the end of the process you get an email from your broker, with username, password, and further instructions.
+3. Account Activation: At the end of the process you get an email from your broker, with a username, password, and instructions.

 Remember: Ask for a personal account manager when opening an account, even if it means calling the brokerage’s help desk.